Wife of slain California mayor gets 3 months jail in killing

-LOS ANGELES (AP) — The wife of a suburban Los Angeles mayor has been sentenced to three months in jail for killing him in their home.
+LOS ANGELES (AP) — The abused wife of a suburban Los Angeles mayor who gunned him down in their home was sentenced Friday to three months in jail by a judge who called the case a textbook study of domestic violence destined to end tragically.

-Lyvette Crespo was sentenced Friday in Los Angeles Superior Court after pleading guilty to voluntary manslaughter in the 2014 killing of Bell Gardens Mayor Daniel Crespo.
+Lyvette Crespo, 45, pleaded guilty to voluntary manslaughter for shooting Daniel Crespo three times in the chest to protect herself and their son during a fight at their Bell Gardens condominium on Sept.
+30, 2014.

-Lyvette Crespo had claimed she shot him three times in the chest to protect herself and their son.
+Judge Kathleen Kennedy said she initially was skeptical of handing down the light term agreed to by prosecutors until she reviewed the voluminous grand jury transcripts, psychological reports and a presentencing investigation and saw how Daniel Crespo abused and controlled his wife, son and daughter.

-She said her husband had abused her for years and she was intervening in an argument after he punched their son in the face.
+“It was inevitable this was not going to end well,” Kennedy said.
+“I don’t think it was inevitable that Daniel Crespo was the one who was going to end up dead.”

 Most Read Stories